 An itchy, red rash on your scalp that flakes could be seborrheic dermatitis.
 This common disease looks similar to eczema or an allergic reaction.
 Older people are at particular risk of developing this largely hereditary condition.
 Seborrheic dermatitis is aggravated by sun exposure.
 Knight Dermatology Institute can offer topical and oral treatments to help you manage the condition.

 Most rashes clear up on their own.
 You can relieve symptoms with over-the-counter anti-itch creams.
 Persistent rashes may require a prescription topical or oral medication.
 Treatment of rashes often depends on avoiding the irritant.
 Your provider can help you determine what’s causing your rash so you don’t trigger the irritation in the future.
 Often, a laundry detergent, lotion, chemical, or food may be to blame.

 If you or your child has chronic eczema, your provider at Knight Dermatology Institute can offer care to help you manage it.
 He establishes a customized treatment plan to control symptoms.
 You may benefit from topical steroids, non-steroid drugs, and phototherapy.
 He can also offer recommendations for gentle moisturizers and bath additives to help you feel more comfortable.

-If you have a chronic itchy rash or one that seemingly appears out of nowhere, consult Knight Dermatology Institute for treatment.
+If you have a chronic itchy rash or one that seemingly appears out of nowhere, consults Knight Dermatology Institute for treatment.
 Call one of the offices or book an appointment using the convenient online tool.